Skip to menu Skip to content Skip to footer

 Published 21 Mar, 2022 · 5-minute read

-Yet according to Caitlin Ring, a UQ Master of Tourism, Hotel & Events Management graduate, these industries aren't going anywhere.
-In fact, looking at Caitlin as an example, it seems careers in event management are as achievable and rewarding as ever.
+Caitlin is a UQ Master of Tourism, Hotel & Events Management graduate.
+She’s living proof that careers in event management are as achievable and rewarding as ever.

 Working as a senior events operations executive at City Parklands, Caitlin manages hosted events at the popular Roma Street Parkland and South Bank Parklands in Queensland.
 These include Brisbane Festival, World Science Festival, and the 2021 announcement that Queensland would be hosting the 2032 Olympics.

-Overcoming industry doubts to pursue her career in event management
+Overcoming doubts to pursue her career in event management

 This led her to study a Bachelor of Physiotherapy at UQ first.
 But even while working as a physio after completing her undergraduate degree, Caitlin continued doing event work on the side.